MarcusHoltz/marcusholtz.github.io/_posts/2026-01-21-n8n-automated-job-search-alerts.md

 - If the bot is in a group, it will mark any message from that group it gets as read
 - If the bot is in a group, it will only reply if `!what` begins the message: "!what how many days are in a week?"

+> Telegram Groups with a bot requires you to talk to [The BotFather](https://t.me/BotFather) and make sure [Privacy mode](https://core.telegram.org/bots/features#privacy-mode) is disabled for that bot

 Good luck & have fun!

 ```json